jaruchi/Project-Wayfarer/README.md

 * A user should be able to:
 - [x] View city pages for "London" and "Gibraltar".
- -[x] A post's title must be between 1 and 200 characters.
+ -[ ] A post's title must be between 1 and 200 characters.
-- [x] A post's content must not be empty.
+- [ ] A post's content must not be empty.

-# Sprint 4: Weather API
+# Sprint 4: Weather API 🌦
 - [x] Call Open Weather API for each city to display the current weather on each city's page.

-l